Nukesor/pueue/README.md

 - `secret` The secret, that's used for authentication

 **Daemon**:
-- `pueue_directory` The location Pueue uses for it's intermediate files and logs.
+- `pueue_directory` The location Pueue uses for its intermediate files and logs.
 - `default_parallel_tasks` Determines how many tasks should be processed concurrently.
 - `port` The port the daemon should listen to.
 - `secret` The secret, that's used for authentication